sjentsch/lsjDocs/_pages/Ch14_ANOVA2_02.rst

 one-way ANOVA, which is that if you obtain a significant main effect of (say) ``drug``, it doesn’t tell you anything about which drugs are different to one another.
 To find that out, you need to run additional analyses.
-We’ll talk about some analyses that you can run in Sections `Different ways to specify contrasts <Ch14_ANOVA2_07.html#different-ways-to-specify-contrasts>`__ and `Post-hoc tests <Ch14_ANOVA2_08.html#post-hoc-tests>`__.
+We’ll talk about some analyses that you can run in sections :doc:`Different ways to specify contrasts <Ch14_ANOVA2_07>` and :doc:`Post-hoc tests <Ch14_ANOVA2_08>`.
 The same is true for interaction effects.
 Knowing that there’s a significant interaction doesn’t tell you anything about what kind of interaction exists.
 Again, you’ll need to run additional analyses.

 Secondly, there’s a very peculiar interpretation issue that arises when you obtain a significant interaction effect but no corresponding main effect.
 This